shuai132/rpc_core/README.md

 ## Links

 * Implementation based on asio: [asio_net](https://github.com/shuai132/asio_net)
-  Can be used on MCUs that support asio, such as ESP32.
+  support macOS, Linux, Windows, iOS, Android, etc. and can be used on MCUs that support asio, such as ESP32.

 * Implementation suitable for ESP8266: [esp_rpc](https://github.com/shuai132/esp_rpc)